 These documents are intended to aid in decisions regarding antidote holding and not to provide information on the treatment of specific patients.
 Information on the management of specific patients can be found on TOXBASE or by calling the NPIC on 01-809 2566.

-When using the guidelines Irish hospital pharmacies should note:
+When using these guidelines Irish hospital pharmacies should note:

-3. Andexanet Alpha is included on the antidote list.
-We understand there is uncertainty regarding availability of this agent in Ireland, we recommend contacting the manufacturer or licence holder for further information on this product.
+- Andexanet Alpha is included on the antidote list.
+We understand there is uncertainty regarding availability of this agent in Ireland.
+We recommend contacting the manufacturer or licence holder for further information on this product.

-4. These documents are guidelines.
-Higher stock levels may be required and individual departments should determine the amount of each antidote stocked based on the epidemiology of poisoning presentations in their hospital.
+- These documents are guidelines.
+Higher stock levels may be required and individual pharmacies should determine the amount of each antidote stocked based on the epidemiology of poisoning presentations in their hospital.